| CloserLook > John > John 11:8-48 |

 No, only

-the Creator Himself, could have brought Lazarus back from
+the Creator Himself could have brought Lazarus back from the dead.

 And Jesus